FedRAMP 20x — Program reference

 Phases and dates.

 Three phases, two years.
-Default-by-Q3-2026 is the date most organizations should anchor planning to.
+The June 25, 2026 launch of the Consolidated Rules (CR26) is the date most organizations should anchor planning to.

 Low-impact pilot.
 26 complete submissions, 12 CSPs authorized.
 Established the KSI evaluation model and the first authorization-in-under-two-months benchmark.